 Premalatha Vijayakanth will decide on continuing DMDK-AIADMK alliance for 2026, says LK Sudhish

+Remained with EPS even when his ties with BJP turned sour, LK Sudhish on ‘reneged’ RS seat

+As the party is at a crossroads, Sudhish said that DMDK general secretary Premalatha Vijayakant would determine the future of its alliance with the AIADMK ahead of the 2026 Assembly elections.

+CHENNAI: Underscoring that Desiya Murpokku Dravida Kazhagam (DMDK) remained in alliance with AIADMK even when Palaniswami broke ties with the BJP, Vijayakant’s party’s treasurer LK Sudhish hinted that the Dravidian major had reneged on its promise of awarding them one Rajya Sabha seat, claiming that it was made during the 2024 Lok Sabha polls.

-CHENNAI: Desiya Murpokku Dravida Kazhagam (DMDK) treasurer LK Sudhish has announced that the party’s general secretary Premalatha Vijayakanth would determine the future of its alliance with the AIADMK ahead of the 2026 Tamil Nadu Assembly elections.
+As the party is at a crossroads, Sudhish said that DMDK general secretary Premalatha Vijayakant would determine the future of its alliance with the AIADMK ahead of the 2026 Assembly elections.

-Speaking to reporters, Sudhish stated, “We remained in alliance with the AIADMK during the 2024 Lok Sabha elections, despite its departure from the BJP-led NDA.
+Speaking to reporters, Sudhish stated, "We remained in alliance with the AIADMK during the 2024 Lok Sabha elections, despite its departure from the BJP-led NDA.
 Now that the AIADMK and BJP have reunited, a broader political consolidation is necessary.
-The decision regarding DMDK’s continued association with the alliance will be made by our general secretary at the appropriate time.”
+Our general secretary will make the decision regarding DMDK's continued association with the alliance at the appropriate time."

 He further revealed that a crucial party conference will be held in Cuddalore on January 9, where a formal declaration on DMDK's alliance plans is expected.